mpartel/tellbrowser/README.md

 ## How it works ##

-1. The user generates a random cookie named `TellBrowserKey` and subs to a channel with that name.
+1. The client makes a random cookie named `TellBrowserKey` and subs to a channel with that name.
 2. The cookie gets sent with subsequent requests.
 3. The server can store the cookie and POST to it to notify the user after a background operation completes.